 Sexual Trauma: Sexual trauma is a personal and destructive crime and refers to any action that pressures or coerces someone to do something sexually they don’t want to do.
 Its effects on you and your loved ones can be psychological, emotional, and/or physical.
 They can be brief in duration or last a very long time.
 It is important to remember that there is not one “normal” reaction to sexual trauma.
 Many people experience feelings of fear, guilt, anger, shame, worthlessness, embarrassment, and/or shock.
 Being sexually abused/assaulted is a life-changing experience – the most severe form of physical assault short of homicide – and it is perfectly acceptable for you to work at your own pace.
 I provide a safe and supportive environment for clients to process their experience when they are ready.
 I also help clients recognize how the event has impacted their life, what to expect during the recovery process, and tools to help them work through and overcome the abuse/assault.
 (Click on the “EMDR” tab at the top of the page for an explanation of one possible approach that effectively treats sexual trauma).

-Self-Esteem: Low self-esteem is a negative evaluation of oneself.
-Having a low self-esteem can have devastating consequences, such as anxiety, stress, loneliness, and increased likelihood of depression.
+Self-Worth: Low self-worth is having a negative evaluation of oneself.
+Having low self-worth can have devastating consequences, such as anxiety, stress, loneliness, and increased likelihood of depression.
 It can also cause problems with friendships and romantic relationships, impair academic and job performance, and/or lead to increased vulnerability to drug and alcohol abuse.
 Once you have accepted, or are at least willing to entertain the possibility that you can change, there are several steps you can take to begin to improve the way you feel about yourself.
-I help clients explore and identify negative self-talk and irrational thinking that contributes to the way they feel about themselves.
-I also provide support and guidance in helping them develop more positive thought patterns, beliefs, actions, and interactions within their lives.
+I help clients explore and identify negative self-talk and irrational thinking that contributes to the way they feel about themselves, as well as to understand where those thoughts originated from so they can begin to both challenge and change them.

 Codependency: Codependency is a learned behavior that can be passed down from one generation to another.
 It is an emotional and behavioral condition that affects an individual’s ability to have a healthy, mutually satisfying relationship.
 It is also known as “relationship addiction” because people with codependency often form or maintain relationships that are one-sided, emotionally destructive, and/or abusive.
 Codependency means putting aside your own needs in order to try and meet the needs of another person.
 It often develops from dysfunctional patterns of living and problem-solving during childhood which can restrict the free and healthy development of people’s self-esteem and coping.
 The codependent person tries to provide and/or control everything within the relationship (this could be with a friend, family member, or significant other) without addressing their own needs or desires.
-I help clients identity non-helpful actions and behaviors and work to develop new, healthier coping skills through teaching assertiveness, boundaries, listening, and communication.
+I help clients gain insight around where the codependency behaviors originate from, as well as helping to identify non-helpful actions and behaviors and work to develop new, healthier coping skills through teaching assertiveness, boundaries, listening, and communication.

 Life Changing Transitions: This refers to a time in your life in which change has occurred, leaving you feeling anxious, stressed, sad, depressed, or just simply “out of it”.
-This could result from a variety of things, such as finding out you have a loved one who is sick, going through a bad break-up, having your first child, getting laid off from work, sending your daughter or son off to college, getting married, getting divorced, getting into a car accident, etc. The transition you are going through may or may not feel significant, but either way, it is having an impact on you and your day-to-day functioning.
-I provide a compassionate, nonjudgmental environment that allows you to discuss and explore this challenging time in your life.
+This could result from a variety of things, such as finding out you have a loved one who is sick, a bad break-up, having your first child, marital infidelity, getting laid off , sending your daughter or son off to college, getting married, getting divorced, getting into a car accident, etc. The transition you are going through may or may not feel significant, but either way, it is having an impact on you and your day-to-day functioning.
 I help clients look at various aspects of the situation to gain perspective and deeper understanding in order to help them grow and move forward with their life in a positive and healthy way.